intermine/im-docs/docs/database/database-building/build-script.rst

 Most sources do not have a `translate` step so `retrieve` will write to the `common-tgt-items` database.

 ..
-[1] this allows multiple sets of properties file.  eg. in the malariamine case, passing '''-V 1.0''' causes the build system to look for `build.properties.malariamine.1.0` and `malariamine.properties.1.0` instead of the default files
+[1] this allows multiple sets of properties file.  eg. passing '''-V test'' causes the build system to look for `MINE_NAME.properties.test` instead of the default file `MINE_NAME.properties`

 .. index:: building database, project_build script, running a build, build-db, Dsource, Daction